Be vigilant in the fight against elder financial abuse

 - Charity or donation scams

-The effects of exploitation can be widespread to includes entire families and multiple generations.
+The effects of exploitation can be widespread to include entire families and multiple generations.
 Use these resources to learn more about warning signs, preventative measures and how to react to financial abuse.

 Department of Job and Family Services Agencies by County